netdata/netdata/docs/monitor/configure-alarms.md

 # Configure health alarms

 Netdata's health watchdog is highly configurable, with support for dynamic thresholds, hysteresis, alarm templates, and more.
-You can tweak any of the existing alarms based on the topology of your infrastructure or your specific monitoring needs, or create new entities.
+You can tweak any of the existing alarms based on your infrastructure's topology or specific monitoring needs, or create new entities.

 You can use health alarms in conjunction with any of Netdata's [collectors](/docs/collect/how-collectors-work.md) (see the [supported collector list](/collectors/COLLECTORS.md)) to monitor the health of your systems, containers, and